pudge330/AppRouterJS/README.md

 **addRoutes(_routes)** - Adds/merges a `routes` object into the existing collection
   * ___routes__ - *object* - The `routes` object

 **match(_url)** - Attempts to match a url.
-On success it returns an object with the action, slugs (object and array) and any default valuees from the configuration
+On success it returns an object with the action, slugs (object and array) and any default values from the configuration
   * ___url__ - *string* - The url to match